tillbiskup/evedata/docs/architecture.rst

 measurement module
 ~~~~~~~~~~~~~~~~~~

+A measurement generally reflects all the data obtained during a measurement.
+However, to plot data or to perform some analysis, usually we need data together with an axis (or multiple axes for *n*\D data), where data ("intensity values") and axis values come from different HDF5 datasets.
+Furthermore, there may generally be the need/interest to plot arbitrary data against each other, *i.e.* channel data *vs.* channel data and axis data *vs.* axis data, not only channel data *vs.* axis data.
+This may be the decisive difference between the "measurement" entity and the "measurement" facade, with the latter having the additional attributes for storing the data to work on.

 .. figure:: uml/evedata.measurement.entities.measurement.*
     :align: center

-    Class hierarchy of the ``measurement.entities.measurement`` module.
+    Class hierarchy of the :mod:`measurement.entities.measurement <evedata.measurement.entities.measurement>` module.
 Currently, this diagram just reflects first ideas for a more abstract representation of a measurement as compared to the data model of the evefile subpackage.
+It may be that ``Detector`` and ``Motor`` are still modelled as :class:`ChannelData <evedata.evefile.entities.data.ChannelData>` and :class:`AxisData <evedata.evefile.entities.data.AxisData>`, with the latter being extended towards coupled axes (as in case of a slit that can be opened/closed as well as moved in its position).
+Distinguishing between detectors, motors, beamline, and machine can (at least partially) happen based on the data type: detectors are :class:`ChannelData <evedata.evefile.entities.data.ChannelData>`, motors are :class:`AxisData <evedata.evefile.entities.data.AxisData>`.
+Most probably, the machine parameters are :class:`DeviceData <evedata.evefile.entities.data.DeviceData>`, and the beamline parameters partly, and partly from the original snapshot section, hence different types.